zenwalk/feralfilehosting/Feral Wiki/Software/Autodl-irssi and rutorrent plugin - community edition/readme.md

 After you’re connected to your box, run the following commands:

-`We highly recommend that you perform a clean install when switching from the official release of autodl-irssi to prevent any possible conflicts.
-Running these commands:`
+We highly recommend that you perform a clean install when switching from the official release of autodl-irssi to prevent any possible conflicts.
+Running these commands in your terminal or deleting that directory through an FTP client is suggested:

 ```
-rm -r ~/.irssi/scripts/AutodlIrssi
+rm -rf ~/.irssi/scripts/AutodlIrssi
 rm -f ~/.irssi/scripts/autorun/autodl-irssi.pl
-rm -r ~/www/$(whoami).$(hostname)/public_html/rutorrent/plugins/autodl-irssi
+rm -rf ~/www/$(whoami).$(hostname)/public_html/rutorrent/plugins/autodl-irssi
 ```

-In your terminal or deleting that directory through an FTP client is suggested.

 ### Automated installation